 So play the result.
 You will find that is not so scary, no more scary than Chess.
 Your rounds will become faster, because you cannot backtrack your decisions.
 Your decisions will become more decisive, because your mistakes and your bad habits will be punished.
 Your eyes will become locked on the board, not wandering over your phone.
 Instead of playing a reverse terraced game of Slice the Pie, lining up ARO troops like pool balls, you can just play Infinity.
 And ultimately you will have a more gentlemanly game, because the terms of the game you are playing are no longer subject to anyone’s subjective whims.

 And there you have it.
 Well!
-In my better version of Infinity, AD works in ARO, Automedikits and Regeneration give a free go at the end of each player turn, Morats get the Tazurat, Yu Jing gets the Chain Huo, PanO gets the Nanorifle, and Tohaa gets the Kekeul.
+In my better version of Infinity, AD works in ARO, Automedikits and Regeneration give a free go at the end of each player turn, Morats get the Tazurat, Yu Jing gets the Chain Huo, PanO gets the Nanorifle, Tohaa gets the Kekeul, and Crits are just DAM+6, not autowounds.
 In your better version of Infinity, we draw of fire by intent.
 But our “better versions” of Infinity are imaginations.
 The one version available to play is Corvus Belli’s Infinity.

 Love your vids, Vaul 🙂

-As there has been much further discussion on various forums about this topic, I think it is necessary to address the root that the intent argument stems from:
+As there has been much further discussion on various venues about this topic, I think it is necessary to address the root that the intent argument stems from: